Mystaras/DOMjudge-judgehosts-AWS/README.md

 The judge-host(s) should be available in your dom-server interface with 5-10 minutes.

-You can play with the template parameters to change the number of instances. **You do not need to change the template directly** just specify the `--parameters` flag like in the previous command or do it using the AWS console.
+You can play with the template parameters to change the number of instances. **You do not need to change the template directly** just specify the `--parameters` flag like in the previous command or do it using the AWS console in `Cloud Formation`.

 ## Starting/Stopping or Scaling-Down judgehost VMs
-Upon creation of the judgehost VM, the [docker_start.sh](./judgehost/scripts/docker_start.sh) script is added to the startup of the VM using `crontab`.
+Upon creation of the judgehost VM, the [dokcer_init.sh](./judgehost/scripts/docker_init.sh) script is executed on the VM.
+It installs all required resources and adds the [docker_start.sh](./judgehost/scripts/docker_start.sh) script to the startup of the VM using `crontab`.
 If you restart or power on a stopped judgehost VM, it will automatically re-connect to the server without you needing to do anything.

 If you terminate a judgehost VM, a new VM will be automatically created by the CloudFormation.
 If you wish to scale down the number of judgehosts.
 Either *safely* stop the specific VM if you plan on needing it again and don't mind the cost.
 Or, decrease the number of judges on the CloudFormation template.